chapel-lang/chapel/doc/rst/language/spec/lexical-structure.rst

      uninterpreted-single-quote-string-character uninterpreted-single-quote-delimited-characters[OPT]

    uninterpreted-double-quote-string-character:
-     `any character except three double quotes in a row'
+     any character except three double quotes in a row

    uninterpreted-single-quote-string-character:
-     `any character except three single quotes in a row'
+     any character except three single quotes in a row

 Uninterpreted string literals do not interpret their contents, so for example ``"""\n"""`` is not a newline, but rather two